What is a Registered Dietitian?

 What types of payment do you take?

 I accept all major credit and debit cards, as well as HSA/FSA (health savings account) cards.
-A superbill can be provided upon request.
+A superbill, otherwise known as a medical receipt, can be provided upon request.

 When do I need to pay?

 Payment is due at the start of service.
-Payment plans are available for packages.
+Payment plans may be available for package.

 Do you take insurance?